RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab01/README.md

 ### Skipping The Lab

-We know sometimes we don't have enough time to go over step by step on the labs.
-So here is a [short video](https://youtu.be/FnZwy8KeC-A) where you can see how to create an OpenAPI Specification with Apicurio Studio.

 If you are planning to skip this lab and follow the next one, here is a [link](https://github.com/RedHatWorkshops/dayinthelife-integration/tree/master/docs/labs/citizen-integrator-track/resources) to the specification generated in this lab.

 ### Environment